Susanne Rode-Breymann

-Susanne Rode-Breymann (born 29 May 1958 in Hamburg) is a German musicologist, and from 2010 until March 2024 the president of the Hochschule für Musik, Theater und Medien in Hanover.
+Susanne Rode-Breymann (born 29 May 1958 in Hamburg) is a German musicologist.
+She was the president of the Hochschule für Musik, Theater und Medien Hannover from 2010 until March 2024.

 Biography

-Rode-Breymann studied early music and music education at the Hamburg Conservatory and musicology, art history and literature at the University of Hamburg and received her doctorate in 1988 with a thesis on Alban Berg and Karl Kraus.
-She was a researcher at the University of Bayreuth (1988 to 1992) and the University of Bonn (1992 to 1996), a research fellow of the Paul Sacher Foundation in Basel in 1989 researching Anton Webern etc. From 1996 to 1999 she taught as a university lecturer at the Hochschule für Musik, Theater und Medien Hannover and was from 1999 to 2004 a professor of historical musicology at the Hochschule für Musik und Tanz Köln.
-She was appointed professor of historical musicology at the university in Hannover in October 2004, serving as vice president from July 2006 to July 2008.
-In February 2010 she was elected president of the university.
-From 2024 on she is a guest professor at the Hochschule für Musik Nürnberg.
+Rode-Breymann studied Early music and music education at the Hamburg Conservatory and musicology, art history and literature at the University of Hamburg.
+She received her doctorate in 1988 with a thesis on Alban Berg and Karl Kraus.
+From 1988 to 1992, Rode-Breymann was a researcher at the University of Bayreuth.
+As a research fellow at the Paul Sacher Foundation in Basel in 1989, she researched Anton Webern and other composers.
+From 1992 to 1996, Rode-Breymann was a researcher at the University of Bonn.
+From 1996 to 1999 she taught as a university lecturer at the Hochschule für Musik, Theater und Medien Hannover and was a professor of historical musicology at the Hochschule für Musik und Tanz Köln from 1999 to 2004.

+Rode-Breymann was appointed professor of historical musicology at the Hochschule für Musik, Theater und Medien Hannover in October 2004, serving as vice president from July 2006 to July 2008.
+In February 2010, she was elected president of the university.
+She began serving as a guest professor at the Hochschule für Musik Nürnberg in 2024.

 Rode-Breymann is editor and author of numerous publications in the fields of gender studies, music history, early modern, contemporary music and the music of the turn of the century.